vavrusa/vavrusa.github.io/_drafts/2015-03-10-bioinformatics-1.md

 Quick facts that we know - compared to binary code, genetic information is encoded in a sequence of 4 basic base pairs.
 This has lower [radix economy][radix-economy] than a binary system.
 Each triplet of base pairs then encodes an amino-acid, this would have been the most economical choice if it wasn't for the fact that it's redundant.
 A single AA can be encoded by a multitude of triplets.
 CPU instructions, on the other hand, are encoded by exactly one unique sequence of bits.
 Sequences of AA form peptide chains, proteins and eventually a complexes of proteins.

 I'm going to stop here.
 What we don't have is a "CPU reference manual" to decipher the semantics of the code.
 For example, we can have a look in the x86 manual and see that the `ADD` instruction performs addition, this makes disassembly (and decompilation to some degree) possible, but have no such knowledge about many motifs found in the genome.
+In order to even recognize them, we need to learn how to identify patterns first.

+### ZigBee and the waggle dance

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2S-ozxpIrdI" frameborder="0" allowfullscreen></iframe>

+Swarming animals leverage simple patterns for communication, and provide a good model in the age of anycast network routing, containers, clusters and IoT.
+The problem of foraging bees is glaringly similar to a man-made problem of cost and routing in the computer networks.
+The foragers communicate not only the distance and orientation of the food source, but also its quality through a dance.
+This motivates other foragers to switch to the current best food source, and dance in return to motivate even more workers.

+The ZigBee protocol borrowed not only it's name from the apis, but also the behavior of the repeater radios in an electronic Zigbee network.

 [cell-theory]: http://www.biologyreference.com/Gr-Hi/History-of-Biology-Cell-Theory-and-Cell-Structure.html
 [apoptosis]: https://www.khanacademy.org/test-prep/mcat/biomolecules/Krebs-citric-acid-cycle-and-oxidative-phosphorylation/v/mitochondria-apoptosis-oxidative-stress